 Return of Old Favourites

 And of course, many of our old favourites have returned.
-The Animal Nursery, snake handling demonstrations, Peter Bignall’s sand sculpture and The Giant Pumpkin Weigh In for starters.
-The Lawn Mower Race will be on again in the main arena and the Light Horse Brigade returns in 2018 with an historical re-enactment on the arena.
-Watch the bullocks in action, see demonstrations of farm machinery and farm dogs at work.
+The Animal Nursery, snake handling demonstrations, Eddie Freeman’s chainsaw sculpture and The Giant Pumpkin Weigh In for starters.
+The Lawn Mower Race will be on again in the main arena at 2.45pm (entries are limited to the 3 teams representing the local communities of Bream Creek, Copping and Nugent).
+Watch the bullocks in action, see demonstrations of spinning and weaving, farm machinery and learn how to make billy tea and damper, proper bush style.

 Food and Wine